 The real proof is in the pudding.
 Reviews are overwhelmingly positive, and of course they refer to David’s propensity for hyperbole and fabrication.
 What intrigues readers most are the degree of deliciousness David folds into the scandal, the height of the non-sentimentality he weaves into his characters’ emotional revelations and the authenticity he carves out of his very flawed subjects, rendered all the more believable for their inconsistencies.

-Incredible, to say the least; but then Clem often told his wife, regarding the obviously dubious publication about Joe DiMaggio and Marilyn Monroe: It’s my best book.
+Incredible, to say the least; but then Clem Heymann often told his wife, regarding the obviously dubious publication about Joe DiMaggio and Marilyn Monroe: It’s my best book.
 I know it is.
 My observation is this: Clem Heymann’s subjects may have been imperfect, flawed according to Carla; but they were not nearly as flawed as the man who wrote scurrilous lies about them.

 In an email, Donna Morel informed me that she contacted Carla Stockton: